Tuʻi-tā-tui: Sāngone

 This story might be symbolic for the start of a revolt in Samoa by the chiefs Lekapai and Lafaipana, counteracted by Loʻau Tuputoka and Fasiʻapule.
-It would still take a century or so before Sāmoans drove out the last Tongan occupier from their soil.
+It would still take a century or so before Samoans drove out the last Tongan occupier from their soil.

 Nua

 Another tale recounts how one day Tu'itonga Momo came along the weatherside of ʻEueiki island and saw a woman with her legs in the sea.
 For a while he was not sure whether she was a human or an evil ghost, but after some discussion and solving riddles, he decided she was human and asked her to come to Olotele, the residence of the Tuʻi Tonga.
 She then told her name was Nua, and agreed to come with the king.

 Nua bore him three sons,Tu'itatui, Uanga, ʻAfulunga, and Sina, along with a daughter named Fatafehi.
 Uanga built the Langi Leka, the first langi in Muʻa, he also moved the royal court there after his father's death.